filipe1309/shubcogen/README.md

 ### 3. Generating the skeleton to your project

 After running the script from step 2, you'll be prompted to choose the configs of your project.
-Don't worry, you can always change the configs laterat `.shub/bin/config.json`.
+Don't worry, you can always change the configs later at `.shub/bin/config.json`.

 ⚠ Important: You'll be prompt to enter a couse type (`class`, `episode`, etc), and after that to initialize a new branch base on the course type.
 If you choose so, you'll be able to use the deploy script, and automate tag creation, commit to `notes.md` files and deploy on GitHub (see the section below).